jordan-g/Temporal-Deep-Learning/network.md

 \end{split}
 \end{align}

-The hidden unit's \textit{event rate} $\psi^0_j$, defined as the expected number of spike events (either single spikes or bursts) per unit time, is given by a sigmoid applied to the somatic voltage:
+The hidden unit's *event rate* $\psi^0_j$, defined as the expected number of spike events (either single spikes or bursts) per unit time, is given by a sigmoid applied to the somatic voltage:

 \begin{align}
 \begin{split}